How to Write the Best Wage Increase Letter (+ Examples & Tips)

 The recommended structure for a wage increase letter includes an opening paragraph, a body with main points, and a concluding section.
 In the opening, state the purpose of the letter and the reason for the wage increase.
 The body should detail specific achievements, such as exceeding performance goals or receiving positive feedback from clients or managers.
 Recognizing specific contributions enhances the personal touch of the letter and boosts morale.

 Expressing gratitude can transform the letter from a transactional notice to a relational affirmation.
-Acknowledge the employee’s hard work and contributions, ensuring they feel valued and appreciated.
+Acknowledge the employee’s hard work, high quality work, and contributions, ensuring they feel valued and appreciated.

 Conclude the letter by reiterating appreciation and offering to discuss any questions the employee may have.